ZornsLemma/py8dis/README.md

 `set PYTHONPATH=C:\Users\User\src\py8dis\py8dis`

-If you see error like:
+If you see errors like:

 `ImportError: No module named ...`